Taxation in New Zealand: Capital gains tax

 New Zealand does not have a capital gains tax.

-Profits made from frequent stock trading or from the purchase and sale of investment property within a certain period of time is deemed to be income (and subject to income tax).
+Profits made from frequent stock trading or from the purchase and sale of investment property within a certain period of time is deemed to be income — and subject to income tax.

-Profits made from trading cryptocurrencies are also deemed to be income.
+Profits made from trading cryptoassets are generally deemed to be income, although there may be exceptions — such as where crypto assets are purchased for their staking rewards.

 Business taxes

 Business income tax

 Businesses in New Zealand pay income tax on their net profit earned in any specific tax year.
-For most businesses the tax year runs from 1 April to 31 March but businesses can apply to the IRD for this to be changed.
+For most businesses the tax year runs from 1 April to 31 March but businesses can apply to the Inland Revenue for this to be changed.

-A provisional tax payer is a person or a company that had a residual income tax of more than $5000 in the previous financial year.
-In light of COVID-19, from the 2021 tax year onwards, the provisional tax threshold was increased from $2,500 to $5,000.
-This means any current provisional taxpayers with provisional tax payments of less than $5,000 do not need to pay provisional tax.
-There are three options for paying provisional tax; standard method, estimated method and GST Ratio option.
+A provisional taxpayer is a person or a company that had a residual income tax of more than $5000 in the previous tax year.
+This means that taxpayers with residual income tax in the prior year of less than $5,000 do not need to pay provisional tax for the current year.

+There are four methods for paying provisional tax; standard method, estimated method, accounting information method and GST Ratio option.